Published at: 2025-10-30

 2. Additional Grouping Features

-- Standard, Task Collaboration, and Action nodes also support this feature.
+- Standard nodes, Task Collaboration nodes, and Action nodes also support the More Groups feature.

 picture coming soon: